Microbicide Trials Network

 In her laboratory, Dr. Hillier’s research has focused on understanding both the preventive and causative roles that certain microorganisms in the vagina have with respect to genital tract infections, sexually transmitted infections (STIs), including HIV, and pre-term birth; and on the evaluation of vaginal microbicides for prevention of STIs in women.
-In addition to her role as principal investigator for the MTN, Dr. Hillier is principal investigator of an NIH-funded program project grant looking at non-nucleoside reverse transcriptase inhibitors as combination microbicides, and she is co-principal investigator of two prevention studies, one focused on Group B streptococcal disease and the other on infertility in women with subclinical pelvic inflammatory disease.
+In addition to her role as principal investigator for the MTN, Dr. Hillier is principal investigator of an NIH-funded program project grant looking at alternative formulations for microbicides, and she is an investigator of on a study describing novel bacteria associated with pelvic inflammatory disease.
+In addition, Dr. Hillier is co-investigator of a study funded by the Bill & Melinda Gates Foundation examining whether the use of different hormonal contraceptive methods alter immune cells in the genital tract, making them more susceptible to HIV infection.

 In 2009, Dr. Hillier received the prestigious Thomas Parran Award of the American Sexually Transmitted Diseases Association (ASTDA) in recognition of her distinguished contributions to the field of STD research and prevention.
 Two years earlier, in 2007, she was recognized by her peers with the Award for Outstanding Contributions to the Field of Infectious Diseases in Obstetrics and Gynecology from the Infectious Diseases Society for Obstetrics and Gynecology.
 She also has been honored as invited speaker for the NIH Director’s Lecture Series and the U.S. Centers for Disease Control Distinguished Lecture Series, and has delivered presentations on the development of topical microbicides for the prevention of HIV to the Biomedical Science Caucus of the U.S. Congress.
 In 1996, she received the ASTDA’s Achievement Award.

-Dr. Hillier served as president of the Infectious Disease Society for Obstetrics and Gynecology, an affiliate organization of the American College of Obstetricians and Gynecologists, from 2002 to 2004, and currently is on the board of the International Society for Sexually Transmitted Disease Research.
-She serves on several editorial boards, including of Sexually Transmitted Diseases, and has published more than 200 original peer-reviewed manuscripts.
+Dr. Hillier served as president of the Infectious Diseases Society for Obstetrics and Gynecology, an affiliate organization of the American College of Obstetricians and Gynecologists, from 2002 to 2004, and on the board of the International Society for Sexually Transmitted Disease Research between 2005 and 2011.
+She serves on several editorial boards, including of Sexually Transmitted Diseases, and has published more than 250 original peer-reviewed manuscripts.
 At the University of Pittsburgh School of Medicine, she mentors post-doctoral students and teaches and co-directs courses for medical students on molecular virology and microbiology and on infectious diseases in obstetrics and gynecology.

 After receiving her undergraduate degree from Washington State University in Pullman, Wash., Dr. Hillier completed a doctorate in bacteriology and public health at Washington State.
 She then pursued postgraduate studies in clinical and public health, microbiology and laboratory medicine at the University of Washington in Seattle.
 Prior to coming to the University of Pittsburgh in 1995, she had served for 12 years on the faculty at the University of Washington in its department of obstetrics and gynecology.